WhitakerLab/WhitakerLabProjectManagement/Isla-Staden/Weekly-Meetings.md

 #### Who did you help this week?

-I helped LL with some topology questions in his dissertation
+* I helped LL with some topology questions in his dissertation
+  * KW: NICE! :sparkles:

 #### Who helped you this week?

 * Kirstie and BM with that thing where you can tab everything at once- I had no idea.
+  * KW: Aaaahahaha - awesome :raised_hands:

 #### What did you achieve?

-* Ive cleaned up a lot of the work I have done on the DAS project.
+* I've cleaned up a lot of the work I have done on the DAS project.

 #### What did you struggle with?

 * This week has been a heavyhanded lesson in "tidy up and explain while you go along" and "explaining what you've done takes longer than you expect it to"
+  * KW: Aaaaamen.
+Keep up the good work though.
+It's so valuable - thank you.

 #### What would you like to work on next week?

 * TBC
+  * KW: Scheduling work for new responsibilities as discussed in meeting.

 #### Where do you need help from Kirstie?

 * Planning ahead
+  * KW: As discussed in meeting.

 #### Any other topics

 -----